JMartinRootStack/session_node_access/README.md

 * In order to have access to the module settings you need to grant it the appropriate permissions in the permissions overview.

 * To configure the module, click on 'configure' next to its entry on the module overview page or visit the link admin/people/session_node_access.

   * Restrict by user roles: Only users with these roles will be given access to their content right after creation.

-* Restrict by content type: here you can alter the modules functionality by restricting it to certain content types.
+  * Restrict by content type: Here you can alter the modules functionality by restricting it to certain content types.

   * Grant these permissions: The permissions to be granted by the module can be set here.

-* Take efffect only on published nodes: Set whether the access permissions granting is to be perfomed on published nodes only or on published and unpublished ones.
+  * Take effect only on published nodes: Set whether the access permissions granting is to be perfomed on published nodes only or on published and unpublished ones.

+  * Change ownership of nodes to newly registered user: As soon as an anonymous user register an account, grant that account ownership of nodes the user had session access to.